eladlevi013/Wordle-4-Letters/README.md

 # Fourdle - Wordle's 4 letter's version
-- second, there 4 letters instead of 5.
+- there are 4 letters instead of 5.
 - the word is different everytime the page refreshes